-3.3.5 Producers are in compliance with the Victims of Trafficking and Violence Protection Act, providing protection and assistance for victims of trafficking
+3.3.5 Producers are in compliance with the Victims of Trafficking and Violence Protection Act, providing protection and assistance for victims of trafficking regardless of immigration status.

-3.5.10 Producers support continued U.S. membership in the World Trade Organization (WTO) and support the authority of the WTO to arbitrate trade disputes and

-3.5.11 Federal law prohibits bribery and fraudulent practices and restricts conflicts of
+- 3.5.10 Producers support continued U.S. membership in the World Trade Organization (WTO) and support the authority of the WTO to arbitrate trade disputes and implement enforcement actions. - 3.5.11 Federal law prohibits bribery and fraudulent practices and restricts conflicts of business interest.